 20 Min read time

-Linda Hirshman’s new book "Reckoning" poses a false dichotomy between two kinds of feminism: those fighting for sexual liberation and those fighting for equality.
-We don’t have to give up one for the sake of the other.
+A new book splits feminism into a wing fighting for sexual liberation and a wing fighting for equality.
+But we don’t have to give up one for the sake of the other.

 Reckoning: The Epic Battle Against Sexual Abuse and Harassment